greghulette/Wireless_Communication_Board-WCB/Readme.md

     Examples
     :S4:PP100  : This would send the string ":PP100" to WCB3, and out it's Serial 4 port
     :S2#SD0    : This would send the string "#SD0" to WCB2, and out it's Serial 2 port

+### Chaining Commands:
+You can chain commands together and have the WCB process those commands one after another.
+You can do this by adding a "&" in between different commands in the string.

+Example:<br>

+    :W3:S4:PP100&:W3:S2#SD0&:W3:S1:PDA180

+The command would take that string and break it into 3 different commands.
+1. :W3:S4:PP100
+2. :W3:S2#SD0
+3. W3:S1:PDA180

+There can be a maximum of 10 chained commands by default, but this can be changed in the sketch.

+THe delimiter is "&" by default, but also can be changed in the sketch.

 <br><br>
 ----
 <h2>Stealth Users</h2>
-The Stealth users should note that the Stealth uses the charachter ":" to break up a string when it's executing a function with a string.
-Myself and many builders also use the ":" in their command syntax and this can cause an complication.
+The Stealth users should note that the Stealth uses the character ":" to break up a string when it's executing a function with a string.
+Myself and many builders also use the ":" in their command syntax and this can cause a complication.
 There is an easy solution that can be implemented on the Stealth to combat this.
-All you will need to do is change the delimeter that it uses to break up it's string.
+All you will need to do is change the delimiter that it uses to break up its string.
 Add this line towards the top of your config.txt file to accomplish this.

 <br>